3.3 Assessment

 In this illustration the teacher asks several animals to climb a tree.
 It is immediately clear that some of the animals do not have the ability to do so.
 This raises the following questions:

-3. Does your way of assessing contributes to your students meeting at least the minimum requirements?
+- Does your way of assessing contributes to students meeting at least the minimum requirements?

-4. How does my way of assessing contribute to my students making maximum effort and ‘becoming themselves’?
+- How does your method of assessment contribute to ensuring that students make maximum effort and have the opportunity to ‘become themselves’?

 But that cornered quality of students should not be polished off, rather it should be ‘honed’ a bit more.
 You should not ‘give up completely’ being yourself in your ‘more substantial coincidence, in which you are yourself.”
 Visser (2019), Andries

-If you succeed in motivating your students and in getting them to work constructively of their own accord, you will have energy left over to further refine your learning environment.
-Your learners now have control over (part of) their own learning.
+If you succeed in motivating your students and in getting them to work constructively of their own accord, you will have energy left over to further refine the positive learning environment.
+Your students now have control over (part of) their own learning.
 The students are intrinsically motivated and constantly surprise you with new ways of learning.
 An additional advantage is that you yourself are becoming increasingly knowledgeable about your own subject.

 Peergroup

 The way fast students work is contagious.
 Students who do not immediately start working on their own initiative learn from the fast learners.
 The students who immediately take advantage of the freedom you offer inspire the other students.
 They serve as role models.
-At the next report period, more and more students start working immediately.
+At every next report period, more students start working right from the start.

 3 Mutual assessment